Xilinx/Vitis_Accel_Examples/demo/kmeans/details.rst

 The application sets two compute units by default so that it will fit all Xilinx Devices.
-For bigger Xilinx Devices, user can increase the number of Compute units in krnl_kmeans.ini, kmeans_config.h and config.mk files for achieving better performance.
+For bigger Xilinx Devices, user can increase the number of Compute units in krnl_kmeans.cfg, kmeans_config.h and config.mk files for achieving better performance.
 It is tested upto 8 compute units for U200 device and got better results when compared to single compute units, which shows that application is more compute bound